-yield max $E_{iso}\!\approx\!
+This value of $(1\!+\!z)E_p$ and the best fit Amati correlation as given by Eq.(4) yield max $E_{iso}\!\approx\!
 3.80\times 10^{54}$ erg.
-Strictly, this value corresponds to GRBs produced by ICS of glory photopns with a peak energy $\approx\!1$ eV by CBs moving at an angle $\theta\!\approx\!1/\gamma_0$ relative to the line of sight to the GRB.
-Taking into account, the spread in viewing angle and the peak energy of glory photons, this value is actually the value around which the observed distribution of $E_{iso}$ of GRBs is predicted to have a strong cutoff.
-This strong cutoff is evident, e.g., in Figure 1 adapted from [7], and in uptodate compilations (e.g., Figure 8 in [18]) of $E_{iso}$ values in GRBs. \\
+Strictly, this value corresponds to GRBs produced by ICS of glory photopns with a peak energy $\approx\!1$ eV by CBs moving at an angle $\theta\!\approx\!1/\gamma(0)$ relative to the line of sight to the GRB.
+Taking into account the spreads in viewing angle and peak energy of glory photons, this value is actually the value beyond which the observed distribution of $E_{iso}$ of GRBs is predicted to have a strong cutoff.
+This strong cutoff is evident, e.g., in Figure 4 adapted from Amati et al. 2019, and in uptodate compilations of neasured $E_{iso}$ values of GRBs with known resdhif (e.g., Figure 8 in Rossi et al. 2022).